BIBLE SCHOOL FOCUS #3

 Surrounding yourself with people who desire to grow in their likeness of Christ creates a unique atmosphere of "positive peer pressure."
 Friends encouraging friends to read their bibles, ask tough questions, and be bold about sharing the Gospel on weekly outreach is rare in most places, but commonplace at Timberline.
 We desire to cultivate student-supported growth, where students come alongside each other and establish healthy habits and God-honoring attitudes.

 Bible classes and outreach are crucial, but we do not ignore the importance of a fun time!
-Strangers transform into family during late-night hot tub sessions, bluebird resort days, card games in the lodge, and snack runs in town.
+Strangers transform into family during starry night hot tub sessions, bluebird resort days, card games in the lodge, and snack runs into town.